davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 scattered within each sample but separable [@fig:ca_in_olivine].
 To correct for the mild pressure dependence of the two-pyroxene thermometer and coupled temperature dependence of the olivine barometer, we jointly solve temperature and pressure by iterative optimization.
-This yields internally consistent depth and temperature measurements for each set of microprobe shots.
-For each measurement, Monte Carlo random sampling ($n=100,000$) explores the sensitivity of the pressure estimate to analytical errors.
-The density of the resulting error space for each sample is contoured in @fig:depth.
+This yields internally consistent pressure and temperature measurements for each set of analytical points.
+For each pressure estimate, sensitivity to analytical errors is explored using Monte Carlo random sampling ($n=100,000$).
+The density of the resulting
+error space yields a probable depth range for each sample [@fig:depth].

 <!--[[[fig:ca_in_olivine]]]-->

-The Ca-in-olivine barometer yields a broad distribution model depths, with modes between 40 and 53 km, largely coincident with the spinel stability field [@fig:depth].
+The Ca-in-olivine barometer yields model depths with modes between 40 and 53 km, largely coincident with the spinel stability field [@fig:depth].
 Within the Crystal Knob sample set, the low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
 The scale of errors within a single sample reflects the barometer's strong covariance with major-element thermometers, as well as its sensitivity to small variations in Ca concentrations.
-The bulk of the spread in the data reflects the poor calibration of the barometer itself: the low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
+Much of the spread in the data reflects the poor calibration of the barometer: the low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
 The large Ca cation diffuses rapidly during transient heating [@Kohler1990], producing a shallowing bias on the depth distribution.
-This may explain why CK-4, which apparently experienced a unique transient heating event, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) despite similar equilibration temperatures.
-Likewise, higher REE temperatures for samples CK-4 and CK-6 in the high-temperature cohort may indicate a slightly deeper source for these samples.
+This may explain why CK-4, which apparently experienced a unique transient heating event, has a depth mode ~10 km shallower than samples with similar equilibration temperatures (CK-3 and CK-6).
+Likewise, higher REE temperatures for samples CK-4 and CK-6 may indicate a slightly deeper source.
 Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from >40 km, relatively deep within the spinel stability field.